 Family life is both a human right and an enormous challenge.
 The keys to life recognises this by prioritising effective supports for parents with learning disabilities.

 In 2016 SCLD commissioned The University of Strathclyde to scope out services for parents with learning disabilities.
 This report – Supporting Parents With Learning Disabilities in Scotland: Challenges and Opportunities – contained a number of recommendations to improve the support parents receive.
 A Task Group was set up to develop an Implementation Plan and to monitor progress towards delivering the Plan.
-You can read the report and get more information on the work of the Task group here.

 In 2015, using Scottish Government’s Keys to life Development Fund, SCLD funded a number of organisations to deliver innovative projects that should be both sustainable and transferable to other areas.
 These projects were delivered under four themes, one of which was Parenting.
 Five local projects were funded under this theme.